 When describing the plan at the Denver Gold Forum in October 2017, NDM President Ron Thiessen said they have eliminated geological risks, process engineering risks, and any risks related to engineering.
 He noted that one positive outcome of EPA’s Bristol Bay Watershed Assessment is that the company was able to address all its concerns upfront in detail.

 Not a final plan

 While the mine plan has been submitted for permitting, it’s not final.
 Mine plans typically do change as a part of the permitting process, in response to regulator input and during the public scoping process.
-PLP points out this reality in a disclaimer attached to a presentation on the new plan, saying it “includes information that represents some of the current development scenarios we are investigating.
+In fact, PLP submitted a technical document outlining changes in May 2018.
+PLP included a disclaimer in its presentation on the new plan, saying it “includes information that represents some of the current development scenarios we are investigating.
 We continue to consider various development options and, as such, our current development scenarios may be revised to include adjustments and improvements as the Pebble Project advances.”
 In addition, Thiessen noted at the Denver Gold Forum that other factors can affect mine design and operations: “The reality is mines start off at certain size and scale and then they change.
 It’s not a static business.
 Sometimes they change for commodity price reasons, other times, to gain economies of scale, or technologies change.”

 PLP news release: PLP’s proposed plan features reduced footprint and increased environmental safeguards – Jan 6, 2018